vipulasri/PuppyCo/README.md

 ## :scroll: Description
-A submission for the #AndroidDevChallenge Jetpack Compose Week 1.
+A submission for the #AndroidDevChallenge Jetpack Compose&nbsp;
+Week 1.
 A puppy adoption sample app demonstrating building UI with compose.